56th Academy Awards

 The 56th Academy Awards ceremony, presented by the Academy of Motion Picture Arts and Sciences (AMPAS), honored the best films of 1983 and took place on April 9, 1984, at the Dorothy Chandler Pavilion in Los Angeles, beginning at 6:00 p.m.
 PST / 9:00 p.m.
 EST. During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 22 categories.
-The ceremony, televised in the United States by ABC, was produced by Jack Haley Jr. and was directed by Marty Pasetta.
+The ceremony, televised in the United States by ABC, was produced by Jack Haley Jr. and directed by Marty Pasetta.
 Comedian and talk show emcee Johnny Carson hosted the show for the fifth time.
-He first presided over the 51st ceremony held in 1979, and had last hosted the 54th ceremony held in 1982.
+He first presided over the 51st ceremony held in 1979 and last hosted the 54th ceremony held in 1982.
 Nine days earlier, in a ceremony held at The Beverly Hilton in Beverly Hills, California, on March 31, the Academy Scientific and Technical Awards were presented by hosts Joan Collins and Arnold Schwarzenegger.

 Terms of Endearment won five awards, including Best Picture.
-Other winners included Fanny and Alexander and The Right Stuff with four awards, Tender Mercies with two awards, and Boys and Girls, Flamenco at 5:15, Flashdance, He Makes Me Feel Like Dancin', Sundae in New York, The Year of Living Dangerously, and Yentl with one.
+Other winners included Fanny and Alexander and The Right Stuff with four awards, Tender Mercies with two awards, and Return of the Jedi, Boys and Girls, Flamenco at 5:15, Flashdance, He Makes Me Feel Like Dancin', Sundae in New York, The Year of Living Dangerously, and Yentl with one.
 The telecast garnered 42.1 million viewers in the United States.

 Winners and nominees

 The nominees for the 56th Academy Awards were announced on February 16, 1984, by Academy president Gene Allen and actor Mickey Rooney.
 Terms of Endearment earned the most nominations with eleven; The Right Stuff came in second with eight.
 The winners were announced at the awards ceremony on April 9.
 James L. Brooks was the third writer-director-producer to win three Oscars for the same film.
-With four wins, Fanny and Alexander became the most awarded foreign language film in Academy Awards history at the time.
+With four wins, Fanny and Alexander became the most awarded foreign language film in Academy Award history at the time.
 Linda Hunt is the only person to win an Oscar for playing a character of the opposite sex.
 Best Original Song co-winner Irene Cara became the first black woman to win an Oscar in a non-acting category.